Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: One dimensional SISO problem

 \subsection{Construction of the data-driven ROM}

-We will treat $u(x,\lambda_j)$ as a continuous basis function (or it can be viewed as an infinite dimensional vector column) and consider the projection subspace We define the data-driven ROM as the Galerkin system for this subspace \be Sc(\lambda)+\lambda Mc(\lambda)=b \ee where $S,M\in\CC^{m\times m}$ are Hermitian positive definite matrices with the stiffness matrix $S$ given by and mass matrix $M$ given by The right hand side $b\in\CC^m$ has components and the Galerkin solution for the system is determined by the vector valued function of $\lambda$, $c(\lambda)\in\CC^{m}$.
-Note that $c(\lambda)$ corresponds to coefficients of the solution with respect to the above basis of exact solutions.
-The matrices $S$ and $M$ are obtained from matching conditions that ensure that the ROM transfer function matches the data.
+We will treat $u(x,\lambda_j)$ as a continuous basis function (or it can be viewed as an infinite dimensional vector column) and consider the projection subspace We define the data-driven ROM as the Galerkin system for this subspace \be Sc(\lambda)+\lambda Mc(\lambda)=b \ee where $S,M\in\CC^{m\times m}$ are Hermitian positive definite matrices with the stiffness matrix $S$ given by and mass matrix $M$ given by The right hand side $b\in\CC^m$ is a column vector with components and the Galerkin solution for the system is determined by the vector valued function of $\lambda$, $c(\lambda)\in\CC^{m}$.
+Note that $c(\lambda)$ corresponds to a column vector of coefficients of the solution with respect to the above basis of exact solutions.
+The matrices $S$ and $M$ are obtained from matching conditions that ensure that the ROM transfer function matches the data (here and below $^*$ denotes conjugate transpose).
 For real $\lambda_i$ this is the same as in \cite{BoDrMaMoZa}.
 For complex $\{\lambda_j\}^m_{j=1}$ multiplying (\ref{eq:1D}) for $\lambda=\lambda_i$ by $\bar{u}_j$ in the inner product $\langle\cdot ,\cdot \rangle$ and integrating by parts we obtain

 Similarly, multiplying the conjugate of (\ref{eq:1D}) for $\lambda=\bar{\lambda}_j$ by $u_i$ in the inner product $\langle\cdot ,\cdot \rangle$, we obtain

 where $b_i=\bar{F}(\lambda_i)$.
 Subtracting the complex conjugate of (\ref{eq:loew1}) from (\ref{eq:loew2}) we obtain the expression for the mass matrix